20 Reasons Why You Visit and Love India Travel

 Visit Kashmir

-16. Visit the Taj Mahal India
+16. Visit the Taj Mahal in India

 17. Experience the wildlife sanctuaries in India